Technologies

 In an increasingly technological and complex world, it is important to develop knowledge and skills to analyse and creatively respond to design and/or digital challenges.

 Through the practical application of technologies including digital technologies, students develop dexterity and coordination through experiential activities.
-Technologies motivates young people and engages them in a range of learning experiences that are transferable to family and home, constructive leisure activities, community contribution and the world of work.
+Technologies motivate young people and engage them in a range of learning experiences that are transferable to family and home, constructive leisure activities, community contribution and the world of work.

 Information Communication and Technologies (ICT) Capablilities